verbb/navigation/docs/developers/node-types.md

 # Node Types

-Register custom node types when built-in types are not enough — specialised URLs, structural wrappers, or integration-specific behaviour.
+Register custom node types when [built-in types](/feature-tour/node-types) are not enough — specialised URLs, structural wrappers, or integration-specific behaviour.

+The examples assume an existing module using the namespace `modules\sitemodule`.
+The Group type below supplies a non-link label for a custom layout.

-## Create a class
+## Create a Class

+Create `modules/sitemodule/nodetypes/Group.php` in the Craft project.
 Extend `verbb\navigation\base\NodeType` (or `ElementNodeType` for Craft element pickers):

 ```php
 <?php